Willie Mays: Later years with the Giants

 The Giants won the NL West in 1971, returning Mays to the playoffs for the first time since 1962.
 In the NL Championship Series (NLCS) against the Pirates, Mays had a home run and three RBI in the first two games.
 In Game 3, Mays attempted an unsuccessful sacrifice bunt in a 1–1 tie in the sixth with no outs and Tito Fuentes on second base, a move that surprised reporters covering the game.
 The Giants lost 2–1.
 "I was thinking of the best way to get the run in," Mays explained the bunt, pointing out that McCovey and Bonds were due up next.
 The Giants lost the series in four games.
 After the season, Mays was honored as the winner of the inaugural Roberto Clemente Award, known at that time as the Commissioner's Award.

-Mays got off to a tortuous start to the 1972 season, batting .184 through his first 19 games.
+Mays got off to a tortuous start to the 1972 season, batting .184 with 3 RBI through his first 19 games.
 Before the season began, he had asked Stoneham for a 10-year contract with the Giants organization, intending to serve in an off-the-field capacity with them once his playing career was over.
 The Giants organization was having financial troubles, and Mays had to settle for a two-year, $330,000 contract.
 Mays quibbled with manager Charlie Fox, leaving the stadium before the start of a doubleheader on April 30 without telling him.

+New York Mets (1972–1973)

-On May 5, Mays was traded to the New York Mets for pitcher Charlie Williams and an undisclosed amount rumored to be $100,000.
+On May 11, 1972, Mays was traded to the New York Mets for pitcher Charlie Williams and an undisclosed amount rumored to be $100,000.
 The Mets agreed to keep his salary at $165,000 a year for 1972 and 1973, promising to pay Mays $50,000 a year for 10 years after he retired.

-New York Mets (1972–1973)

 Mays had remained popular in New York, and owner Joan Payson had long wanted to bring him back to his major league roots.
 In his Mets debut against the Giants on May 14, Mays put New York ahead to stay with a fifth-inning home run, receiving ecstatic applause from the fans at Shea Stadium.
-Mays appeared in 88 games for the Mets in 1972, batting .250 in 244 at bats with eight home runs.
+Mays appeared in 69 games for the Mets in 1972, batting .267 with eight home runs and 19 RBI.

 In 1973, Mays showed up a day late to spring training, then left in the middle of it without notifying manager Yogi Berra beforehand.
 He was fined $1,000 upon returning; a sportswriter joked half the fine was for leaving, half was for returning.
 Things did not improve as the season began; Mays spent time on the disabled list early in the year and left the park before a game when he found out Berra had not put his name in the starting lineup.
 His speed and powerful arm in the outfield, assets throughout his career, were diminished in 1973, and he only made the All-Star team because of a special intervention by NL President Chub Feeney.
 However, the Mets won the NL East.